at Nipponbashi House

 Friday, May 9 to Friday, May 31, 2025

+This exhibition ”ARThitecture” delves into the intersection between art, design and architecture.
 Danish artists, architects, and designers are giving their views and presenting artworks, ideas and perspective of future art, design and architecture …and how they intertwines.

 Mogens Jacobsen, artist